pardalokatsiki/pardalokatsiki/README.md

 # 💫 About Me:
-<br>INFJ 5w4, Computer Engineering Undergraduate
+<br>INFJ 5w4, Computer Engineering Undergraduate.
+I have fair knowledge on C, C++ and I am learning other coding languages as well.

 # 💻 Tech Stack: